FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for compiled app file path (.app file) and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
-4. Uses BcContainerHelper to publish the specified app to the container
+6. Uses BcContainerHelper to publish the specified app to the container with proper error handling
+7. Uses the specific pattern for Business Central container operations with explicit parameters
-5. Applies publishing settings from the configuration (scope, sync mode, timeout)
+8. Applies publishing settings from the configuration (scope, sync mode, timeout)
-6. Handles errors gracefully with clear error messages
+9. Implements the app publishing workflow based on the provided skeleton code
+10. Returns a strongly-typed [pscustomobject] with publishing results
-7. Provides feedback on successful publishing including app details Include parameter validation and help information.
+11. Provides feedback on successful publishing including app details Include parameter validation and help information.
 ```